ElliottjPierce/noiz/book/src/quick-start/special-partitioning.md

 ## Voronoi

 The `Voronoi` graph is just a grid that has been nudged around a bit.
-As has been noted, you can customize how much it is those nudges move the grid around.
-But, you can also turn on a flag that approximates the graph.
+As has been noted, you can customize how much it nudges the grid around, but you can also turn on a flag that approximates the graph.
 This is not a perfect approximation.
 It has artifacts when paired with `WorleyMode`s that need more than just the nearest point, and it is significantly less random than a normal `Voronoi` graph.